Arthroscopic Knee Surgery

 The knee is the largest joint in the body.
 It is classified as a hinge joint and connects the upper and lower leg bones (femur and tibia).
 Articular cartilage covers the ends of these bones and the underside of the kneecap (patella).
 The lateral and medial menisci are cushions of cartilage between the bones.
 Ligaments and quadriceps give the knee stability and strength.

 History/Physical Exam/Diagnostic Tests

-Because the knee is vulnerable to soft-tissue and other injury, orthopedic surgeons see a large number of knee problems.
-Before treatment, the surgeon must have an accurate diagnosis based on a history, a physical examination, X-rays, and lab tests, if deemed appropriate.
+Because the knee is vulnerable to soft-tissue and other injuries, orthopedic surgeons see a large number of cases involving the knee.
+Before treatment, the surgeon must have an accurate diagnosis based on patient history, physical examinations, X-rays, and lab tests (if deemed appropriate).
 With arthroscopy, the doctor can now look directly into the knee to confirm the diagnosis and, in many cases, surgically correct the problem at the same time.

-You will most likely be asked whether pain came on gradually or from a sudden injury.
-Your physician will manually examine your knee, look for tenderness and swelling, a decreased range of motion and instability.
+You will most likely be asked whether the onset of your pain was gradual or from a sudden injury.
+Your physician will manually examine your knee, looking for tenderness, swelling, a decreased range of motion, and/or instability.

 Routine X-rays are commonly used in diagnosing conditions of the bones, while special stress X-rays may be necessary to determine joint stability.
 Soft tissues cannot be seen, but abnormal bone anatomy and arthritic conditions can often be identified.

 Magnetic Resonance Imaging is a modern technology that can provide information about the soft tissues of the knee (ex: cartilage & ligaments), that ordinary X-rays cannot provide.
 However, MRI’s are not always 100% accurate.

 Arthroscopy is a surgical procedure that allows a physician to treat a damaged or problem knee without making a large incision on the outer skin, which protects the knee joint.